 The College encourages the active formation of and participation in student clubs and organizations.
-The Student Government Association (SGA) oversees the chartering and management of student clubs and organizations, which are organized by and for students.
+The Student Government Association oversees the chartering and management of student clubs and organizations.
+Student Clubs and Organizations are organized by and for students.

-Forms to start a new club are available in the Campus Life Office in the Student Center, D105a.
+Forms to start a new club are available in the Campus Life Office in the Student Center, D105a or on Campus Life Canvas.